 The SCENARIA comes with an array of capabilities that enable next level excellence in CT imaging at WCH.
 For example; the Guideshot system is a feature that compliments the expansion of the Interventional & Pain Management Program at WCH by delivering needle guidance for biopsies and targeted injections.
 In addition, the Guideshot system reduces patient radiation dose by eliminating the need for fluoroscopy.
 Other features include riskPointer software, used to evaluate patients for pulmonary emphysema (a type of COPD), CT Colonography, Perfusion studies for blood flow analysis during cerebral studies, and a Coronary Analysis application for the evaluation and observation of coronary arteries to determine patient risk for a cardiac event.
 Lung nodule analysis and dental applications are also included in the SCENARIA.

-“The Hitachi SCENARIA 128 is the first such system to be installed in Arizona as others have been since installed with this level of technology and enhancements.
-It’s a unique system that will be providing outstanding imaging services in a state-of-the-art Diagnostic Imaging Department by world class technologists for many years to come”- said WCH Medical Imaging Manager and Chief of Ambulatory Services, Peter Stachowicz.
+“The Hitachi SCENARIA 128 was the first such system to be installed in Arizona as others have been since installed with this level of technology and enhancements.
+It’s a unique system that will be providing outstanding imaging services in a state-of-the-art Diagnostic Imaging Department by world class technologists for many years to come”- said WCH Chief Operating Officer, Peter Stachowicz.
 “The addition of the SCENARIA further compliments the always growing and technologically advanced Imaging Department that proudly serves our friends and neighbors” added Stachowicz.
 The Hitachi Scenaria 128 is a key diagnostic tool that provides high quality imaging studies of the brain for the Telestroke Program that we started with a partnership with Barrows Neurological Institute.

 For inquires and questions about the new CT scanner, it’s capabilities or inquiries about the Wickenburg Community Hospital Imaging Department, please contact Peter Stachowicz, Chief of Ambulatory Services/Medical Imaging Manager at 928 684-4382 or firstname.lastname@example.org.